Kuri-DLQ/kuri/README.md

 # Prerequisites
-1. Install the AWS Command Line Interface -- must be up-to-date and configured.
-   To install the AWS CLI see instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html.
-   To configure the AWS credentials:
+1. Install the AWS Command Line Interface -- must be up-to-date and configured.\n To install the AWS CLI see instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html.\n To configure the AWS credentials:
 ```console
 $ aws configure